AstrobioMike/AstrobioMike.github.io/stamps2018/unix_intro.md

 mv *.fq fastq_files/
 ```

+> **Note**
+> Using `ls` with a wildcard is very good practice before actually running a command.
+It is a way of checking that you are specifying exactly what you think you are specifying.

-In this context the `?` wildcard can represent any character that appears only one time.
-Say we only wanted the fastq files for samples 10-19, we wouldn't be able to do that with the `*` wildcard alone, but we could with the `?`:
+At the command line, (generally) the `?` wildcard represents any character that appears only one time.
+Say we only wanted the log files for samples 10-19.
+We wouldn't be able to do that with the `*` wildcard alone, but we could with the `?`:

 ```
-ls sample_1?.fq
+ls sample_1?.log
 ```

 <br>